 “Sometimes it takes hours to really establish whether malware is present or not, so clever are these hiding techniques.”

 “Criminals come up with new methods every week,” de Groot said.
 “So it’s a very, very competitive cat-and-mouse game of staying ahead of the other party.”

-Another red flag, according to Baumgartner, is suspicious-looking traffic: Why is this server suddenly communicating with Pastebin or a WordPress blog?
+Another red flag, according to Baumgartner, is suspicious-looking traffic.
+Why is this server suddenly communicating with Pastebin or a WordPress blog?
 Malware also sometimes leaves behavior- or memory-based bread crumbs on the host computer.

-“There’s no way the typical user could detect this happening,” de Groot said.
+“There’s no way the typical user could detect this is happening,” de Groot said.
 And plenty of websites don’t have the resources for dedicated security teams.